OLED vs LCD: Professional Display Technology Comparison

 OLED Disadvantages

-• Higher production costs, especially for large panels
+• Higher production cost, especially in larger sizes

 LCD Advantages